Getting Started with WinUI NumberBox

 Description

-The Description support is used to display the content beneath the control as well as to provide guidance on the input that the control expects.
+The Description property is used to display content beneath the control and to provide guidance on the input that the control expects.

 <editors:SfNumberBox x:Name="numberBox"